 Rachel Hynes has been making people laugh as an actress, event MC, cabaret artist, and puppeteer from DC to Seattle and London.
 She created clown and humorous characters for Live Girls cabaret for six years, rapped for girl empowerment, and most recently delighted diners with her improvised menu of monologues at Artesa Kitchen’s Sensorium.
 In 2013, Rachel appeared as part of the Encore Presents series with her original performance piece, “Tale of a Tiger.”
 Rachel is a graduate of the London School of Performing Arts (LISPA), where she studied Commedia, clown, mask, epic drama, and original creation.
 She received her MFA from Naropa University in Lecoq-based actor-created theatre.

 Amy Thompson loves theatre and working with children.
 She has run the Shakespeare program at Nottingham Elementary School in Arlington since 2007, where she has directed productions of As You Like It, Richard III, A Midsummer Night’s Dream, and Macbeth.
-She is an affiliated teaching artist with the Folger Shakespeare Library Education Department.
+She is an affiliated teaching artist with the Folger Shakespeare Library, where she introduces students in grades K-12 to Shakespeare’s life and works.
 She also acts in local theatre productions and festivals.
 At Encore Stage & Studio, Amy has taught afterschool and weekend drama classes, summer camps, and served as assistant director and fight director for A Night at the Wax Museum.
 She is currently pursuing her Master of Arts in Theatre Education at Catholic University.

 Douglas Ullman, Jr., Musical Director of Encore Show Choir